andrew36999/B-E5-Cheat-Patcher/README.md

 So for simplicity's sake, I wrote this python script and also made a .exe version.

 ## Features

-- Clean save files to remove the CHEATER flag
+- Clean save files to remove the CHEATER flag using a cycle-safe method
+- Captures clean encryption blocks from valid saves
 - Creates timestamped backups before modifying files
+- Two-step process ensures 100% consistent results
 - Simple GUI interface for easy use
 - Supports `.nsv` save file formats